MRLintern/MRLintern/README.md

 - __Blockchain Development__.
 I'm new to this but will be doing something project wise soon.
 - __Quant Development__.
 I love C++ and the idea of attempting to develop a basic Low Latency Trading System sounds amazing.
 It would be great to try this using Rust too.

+However, I'm also looking at developing software thats a bit more "general purpose", such as the project I'm currently working on.

 ### What I'm up to?

 - 🌱 I’m currently working on: